worldstudio/worldstudio.github.io/_theme/access-to-arts-education.md

   programming do better across the board academically, with higher grades and test scores as well as increased high school graduation rates and college enrollment.
-They become more active and engaged citizens by voting, volunteering, and engaging in school and local politics.</p>
+They become more active and engaged citizens by voting, volunteering and engaging in school and local politics.</p>
 organization_name: Opening Act
 organization_name_short: Opening Act
 organization_url: 'http://openingact.org/'